-Ecologist's FINAL response following the submission of further SCAIL information and further mitigation which will lead to a reduction in ammonia emissions as a result of the approval of this building.
+Ecologist's FINAL response to original application following the submission of further SCAIL information and further mitigation which will lead to a reduction in ammonia emissions as a result of the approval of this building.

 I have now had time to consider both the detailed outputs of the SCAIL modelling and the Ammonia Emissions Report as produced by Promar International.